nazunalika/linux-guide-and-hints/source/el/openldap.rst

    If you use third-party repositories, you may want to disable them, at least temporarily.
 Depending on the repository, there may be conflicts when installing the appropriate packages.
 You may want to consider on setting up priorities, and ensure your base and updates are higher than the rest.

-.. note:: Slight Command Difference

-   On Enterprise Linux 7+, service has been superceded by systemctl.
-If you are used to the service command, you should be fine.
-It will automatically redirect to systemctl appropriately.

 Enterprise Linux/Current Fedora Releases
 ++++++++++++++++++++++++++++++++++++++++